bigtoga/Examples/Cloud - Azure/AZ-500/02 - Implement platform protection/02 - Azure Firewall.md

 - Layer 3 - 7 (create connectivbity policies for these)
 - Application level FQDN filtering rules
 - FQDN tags
+    - For example, to manually allow Windows Update network traffic through your firewall, you need to create multiple application rules per the Microsoft documentation.
+Using FQDN tags, you can create an application rule, include the Windows Updates tag, and now network traffic to Microsoft Windows Update endpoints can flow through your firewall.
 - Network traffic filtering rules
 - Outbound SNAT
 - Inbound DNAT